Candle Safety + Care

 - Upon first lighting, allow wax melt pool to reach edge of glass before extinguishing to prevent wax tunneling.
 This may take at least 2-3 hours.

-- Before each use, trim excess burnt wood on wick to 1/8-1/4”.
+- Before each new burn, trim excess burnt wood on wick to 1/8” height.
 This is very important!
 If not properly trimmed, the wick may not light, or flame may be too high.
+The shorter the height allows the wax to capillary up the wick to feed the flame properly.

 - If you notice the flame height getting too low after burning for an extended amount of time, it may be necessary to snap off any excess ash or burnt wood along the top of the wick.
 The flame will then return to its proper optimal height.